 "Snowmen fall from heaven, unassembled."

-In 2008, residents of Bethel, Maine, USA, together with help from surrounding towns, built a snow woman measuring 37.21 m (122 ft 1 in) tall, over a period of one month!
+The devisors may have been inspired by an earlier effort In 2008, as residents of Bethel, Maine, USA, together with help from surrounding towns, built a giant snow woman measuring 37.21 m (122 ft 1 in) tall, over a period of one month!
 13 million pounds of snow were used to build "Olympia the Snow Woman."
-She was only a few feet shorter than the Statue of Liberty and was decorated with 5 foot wreaths for eyes, 16 skis for eyelashes, tires for buttons, and a 130 foot scarf!
-Olympia holds the current record for the world's biggest snowperson. ☃️
+Olympia was decorated with 5 foot wreaths for eyes, 16 skis for eyelashes, tires for buttons, and a 130 foot scarf!
+Stay warm, snow dancers! 💙 ☃️ ☃️ ☃️

 The Scottish Snowman